Itinerary & Schedule Guide

 Itinerary manager modal on the Japan trip — Group Schedule + Trip Leader Runbook tabs (Hosts only / View only audience toggle), per-day list with edit/delete affordances.
 Used by guides/itinerary.md and guides/japan_trip_setup.md.

 Open the Itinerary manager from the hangout page.
-For each itinerary you'll see a Who can access? section with one toggle:
+For each itinerary you'll see a Who can access? control with three options:

 Use cases for multiple itineraries

 • Wedding weekend — Public "Schedule" with rehearsal dinner, ceremony, reception.
-A second host-only "Vendor runbook" with florist 9:00, photographer 10:30, ceremony cue 14:55 — your photographer/DJ/coordinator (added as external cohosts) see it; regular guests don't.
+A second host-only "Vendor runbook" with florist 9:00, photographer 10:30, ceremony cue 14:55 — your photographer/DJ/coordinator (invited as external guests or external cohosts) see it automatically; regular guests don't.

 • Bachelorette / bach trip — Run the bach as its own hangout (not inside the wedding hangout).
 Use one shared itinerary so the group sees the plan, plus a host-only "Surprise reveal" itinerary the maid of honor uses to plan secret stops without spoiling them.
 Full step-by-step in the bachelorette setup guide.

-• Conference / retreat — Public "Sessions" itinerary, plus a host-only "Speaker green room / AV setup" runbook for speakers and production crew (added as external cohosts).
+• Conference / retreat — Public "Sessions" itinerary, plus a host-only "Speaker green room / AV setup" runbook for speakers and production crew (invited as external guests or external cohosts).

 Host-only itineraries never appear on the guest view, in shared calendar feeds (.ics), or in the guest preview link — even when somebody shares the link with someone outside the group.